Employer of Record in Finland

 If you’re hiring talent from outside the EU or EEA, you’ll need to navigate Finland’s work permit and visa process.
 Fortunately, Finland offers a well-structured, streamlined system, especially for skilled professionals.

-You’ll need to issue a formal job offer, ensure salary meets legal thresholds, and submit required documents to the Finnish Immigration Service (Migri).
+You’ll need to issue a formal job offer, ensure the salary meets applicable legal thresholds, and submit the required documents to the Finnish Immigration Service (Migri).

-An Employer of Record can manage the entire process, from documentation to compliance, so your international hires can start without delays or headaches.
+An Employer of Record can manage the entire process, from documentation to compliance, so your international hires can get started without unnecessary delays.

 Time Off and Leave in Finland